kalashk/one-piece-fandom/README.md

 # one-piece-fandom

 This is a onepiece fanpage project.
-For testing out programming skills
+For testing our programming skills